Hidden Gems: AUC Faculty + Staff Exhibition

 Wilay Mendez Paez: Portals to a New World

-Wilay Paez Mendez: Portals to a New World provides insight into the artistic practice of the Atlanta-based, Afro-Cuban artist.
+Wilay Mendez Paez: Portals to a New World provides insight into the artistic practice of the Atlanta-based, Afro-Cuban artist.
 Wilay is the inaugural fellow for The Workshop, a multi-year Clark Atlanta University Art Museum initiative that seeks to close the distance between artist and audience by highlighting the steps fundamental to the creative process.
 The artist will conduct a series of public workshops illustrating the role of writing, sketching, and modeling in his work.
 He will also expand an existing project that uses sculpture rather than face covers to give visual form to masks as a broad concept.
 Masks, for Wilay, are more than a form of disguise and ornamentation.
 His sculptures, similar to performances in costumes in African and African Diaspora masquerades, draw attention to objects as conduits for reflection about social interactions.
-They simultaneously conceal, protect, and serve as a site for the development of new vantage points.
+They conceal, protect, and serve as a site for developing new vantage points.

 The exhibition includes drawings, collages, and sculptures that show how Wilay moves from a vague, not fully formed idea to the realization of a material object.
 His drawings experiment with bold lines and color contrasts before serving as the basis for his sculptures.
 His collages carefully combine fragments of ruined buildings, debris from car wrecks, and pages of old books with fine lines, paint, and, at times, shading from burn marks.
 Inspired by urban decay and decline, this body of work shows how discarded materials can be recuperated for use in a new context.
 Damaged and cast-off things, therefore, become a gateway, or portal, to a world of possibilities.